No-Signaling in Steepest Entropy Ascent: A Nonlinear Non-local Non-equilibrium Quantum Dynamics of Composite Systems

-Instead, a fully nonlinear QM cannot have a universal structure, because the subdivision into subsystems must explicitly concur to the structure of the dynamical law (see \cite{beretta_2010_maximum} for more on this).
+Instead, a fully nonlinear evolution equation for the density operator cannot have a universal structure because the subdivision into subsystems must be explicitly embedded into the structure of the dynamical law (see~\cite{beretta_2010_maximum} for more on this).
 A different subdivision requires a different equation of motion.
-This high price for abandoning linearity is clearly reflected in the nontrivial structure of the SEA law of evolution.
-But this renders it compatible with the compelling constraint that correlations should not build up and signaling between subsystems should not occur other than per effect of the interaction Hamiltonian $V$ through the standard Schr\"{o}dinger term $-i[H,\rho]/\hbar$ in the evolution law.
+The complex structure of the SEA evolution law reflects the cost of abandoning linearity but ensures compatibility with the crucial constraint that correlations should not build up, and signaling should not occur between subsystems, other than via the interaction Hamiltonian $V$ through the standard Schr\"{o}dinger term $-\imi[H,\rho]/\hbar$ in the evolution law.

-Seldom used in composite quantum dynamics analysis, but crucial in our opinion, are the physical observables first introduced in \cite{beretta_1985_quantuma} and later (starting with \cite{beretta_1987_Paris}) referred to as `local perception' operators (on $\Hil_\J$).
-Together with their `deviation from the local mean value' operators and covariance functionals, they are defined as follows
+Seldom used in composite quantum dynamics but crucial, in our opinion, are the physical observables first introduced in~\cite{beretta_1985_quantuma} and later (starting with~\cite{pelegrin_1987_colloque}) referred to as `local perceptions of global observables'.
+These are represented via the `local perception operators' (LPO) on $\Hil_\J$, defined along with their `deviation from the local mean value' operators and covariance functionals as follows: